Sultech/simple-taskbar/README.md

 ```

 The package contains the runtime modules, preferences, schema, licence,
-bundled Start icons and their attribution notices.
-Development scripts and
+bundled Start and distribution icons, their attribution notices and the
+compiled translations.
+Development scripts, translation sources and generated
-generated schema binaries are not included.
-An alternative output directory
+schema binaries are not included.
+An alternative output directory can be
-can be supplied:
+supplied:

 ```sh
 ./package.sh /tmp/simple-taskbar-package